academe/Omnipay-GiroCheckout/README.md

 by the user).
 The user will need to enter their `CVV` to authorise use of the card.

+By setting the `recurring` parameter flag, even the need for the CVV to be entered can be avoided.
+This feature is only available on application.
+Even through the user will be redirected to the gateway, they will be redirected back again immediately with no need to enter any card or CVV details.
+However, the redirect does give the gateway the option to insert some additional validation if it needs to.

 ### Offline Repeat Authorize

 When a reusable `cardReference` is used, the need to redirect the user to the